flybywiresim/aircraft/docs/a320-simvars.md

     - 0 for legacy mode (steering with rudder).
 1 for realistic mode with tiller axis Tiller axis to be binded on "ENGINE 4 MIXTURE AXIS"

+- A32NX_HOME_COCKPIT_ENABLED
+    - Bool
+    - 1 to enable Home Cockpit mode which:
+      - Removes backlight bleed from the PFD, ND, and ECAM displays
+      - Removes reflection from the ISIS
+    - Useful for home cockpits that use the sim's built-in pop-out feature and do not which to have these effects present on their displays.

 - A32NX_HYD_{loop_name}_EPUMP_LOW_PRESS
     - Bool
     - Electric pump of {loop_name} hydraulic circuit is active but pressure is too low